charliecalvert/CloudNotes/Assignments/BridgePattern.md

 Use the factory pattern to create a **MarkdownReader**.
 Pass the **MarkdownReader** object to your Bridge **Reader** or **FancyReader** pattern and show that it can read and display markdown files in a markdown editor.

+##Turn it in

+Place your work in a folder called **Week04BridgeReader** and check it in to your repository.
+Submit a link to your repository.

 ## Links

 - [DoFactory](http://www.dofactory.com/javascript-patterns.aspx)